I’m a 46-year-old divorcee with $4 million in the bank but my stressful job is burning me out – do I have enough to quit?

 While 46 is much younger than most retirees, it can be done.
 However, before you pack up your office, current market conditions require a more nuanced view than traditional retirement models provide.

 For one, as of 2026, the life expectancy for the average American continues to shift, and with a potential 40-year retirement ahead, many experts now suggest a **3.9% withdrawal rate** as a more resilient baseline.
 On a $4 million portfolio, this yields roughly **$156,000 annually**.
-This is a significant jump from older models, but it requires active management to ensure the principal remains intact during market volatility.
+This requires active management and a strict guardrails approach to prevent sequence of returns risk from locking in permanent portfolio damage if a market downturn hits during the first three to five years of retirement.

 Furthermore, the era of negligible interest on cash is over.
 As of May 2026, high-yield savings accounts are offering upwards of **4.2% APY**.
 A dedicated “cash bucket” of $500,000 could generate over **$21,000 in annual interest alone**, providing a vital buffer that prevents you from having to sell equities when the market is down.